Eligibility

 Jury’s Decision

-The decisions of the jury is final.
-The jury reserves the right to award the soloist engagements to any or no finalist.
+The decisions of the jury are final.
+The jury reserves the right to advance any or no contestant, and to award prizes to any or no contestant.